supervisely-ecosystem/import-volumes-with-anns/README.md

 #### Input files structure

 You can upload a directory or an archive.
 If you are uploading an archive, it must contain a single top-level directory.<br>
-ℹ️ To see the structure, download this [sample](https://github.com/supervisely-ecosystem/import-volumes-with-anns/files/12548165/my_volume_project.zip).<br>
+ℹ️ To see the structure, download this [sample](https://github.com/supervisely-ecosystem/import-volumes-with-anns/releases/download/untagged-d5e038177e15d48a8fb4/Volume_Project.tar) (38.1 MB).<br>

 The directory name defines the project name.
 Subdirectories define dataset names.